This Time Around (Michael Jackson song): Critical reception

 The song received positive reviews from contemporary music critics in their review for the album.
 James Hunter of Rolling Stone described the song as being a "dynamite jam...done with Atlanta R&B hotshot Dallas Austin that's ripe for remixes".
 Jon Pareles of The New York Times believed that Jackson "muttered" lyrics such as "They thought they really had control of me".
 As a commercial single was not released for the song, "This Time Around" was ineligible to chart on the Billboard Hot 100 at the time.
-The track appeared on Billboard component charts in the United States solely based on radio airplay throughout the country.
+The track appeared on Billboard component charts in the United States based on radio and nightclub play throughout the country.
 It peaked at number 36 on the Billboard Rhythmic Top 40 chart in 1995.
 In 1996, the song peaked at number 18 on the Billboard Dance Music/Club Play Singles chart and at number 23 on the Billboard Hot R&B/Hip-Hop Airplay chart.